shammu2bd/Asus-X540LJ-Hackintosh-OpenCore/README.md

 - **DVMT Pre-Allocated :** 64M

 # Bluetooth fix:
-- To get bluetooth work, you have to put your laptop to sleel mode once.
+- To get bluetooth work, you have to put your laptop to sleep mode for once.

 ## Credits
 @RehabMan for his guide for beginner
 @alexandred and his team for VoodooI2C
-@acidanthera for his OpenCore Bootloader and kexts and many more people that I can't list here.
+@acidanthera for his OpenCore Bootloader and kexts
+@zxystd for Atheros Bluetooth fix and many more people that I can't list here.